Bayview Acquisition (BAYA)

 AI Analysis | Feedback

-David Bamper serves as the Chief Financial Officer and a Director of Bayview Acquisition Corp.
-Since January 2016, Mr. Bamper has been responsible for the accounting operations, financial planning and analysis, and tax functions at Lineup Media Group and Atomic 47.
-Atomic 47 operates ePlata USA, a digital wallet and online payment platform, while Lineup Media Group owns Ultimate Gaming Championship, an eSports online platform.
-Prior to this, from April 2003 to August 2015, he was the Chief Financial Officer at Simmons Hanly Conroy, a plaintiffs law firm.
-Mr. Bamper is a certified public accountant and earned his Bachelor of Arts in Accountancy from Southern Illinois University, Edwardsville.
+David Bamper has overseen the accounting operations, financial planning and analysis, and tax functions at Lineup Media Group and Atomic 47 since January 2016.
+Atomic 47 operates ePlata USA, a digital wallet and online payment platform, while Lineup Media Group owns Ultimate Gaming Championship, an online eSports platform.
+Before joining Lineup Media Group, Mr. Bamper served as Chief Financial Officer at Simmons Hanly Conroy, a plaintiffs law firm, from April 2003 to August 2015.
+He is a certified public accountant.

 Yuk Man Lau, Chairperson

-Yuk Man Lau has served as the Chairperson of Bayview Acquisition Corp.
-She has been a Partner at Guoxing Capital Co., Ltd since 2016 and previously served as the General Manager of Oriental Infinite Culture Communication Co., Ltd from 2006 to 2016.
-Ms. Lau also held a director position at Longevity Acquisition Corp from January 2020 to October 2020.
-She received her Bachelor's degree in Japanese from Dalian University.
+Yuk Man Lau has served as Partner at Guoxing Capital Co., Ltd since 2016 and as General Manager of Oriental Infinite Culture Communication Co., Ltd from 2006 to 2016.
+She previously served as a director of Longevity Acquisition Corp from January 2020 to October 2020.
+Ms. Lau's experience is in the private equity industry.

 AI Analysis | Feedback